Counselling at Yarra Valley Psychology

 Kelsey has completed a Bachelor degree in Psychological Science, a Graduate Diploma in Rehabilitation Counselling and a Masters degree in Counselling.
 She is currently registered as a Level 2 Counsellor with the Australian Counselling Association (ACA).
-She has also trained in Applied Behaviour Analysis (ABA) Therapy, which has equipped her with a variety of behaviour modification skills .
 She has worked within the mental health field for approximately 3 years, including individual counselling, volunteering for the Wellways and ARCVic helplines, and conducting intake at YVP.

-Her training has provided her with practical experience in delivering a range of different treatment modalities including Cognitive Behaviour Therapy (CBT), Strengths-Based Approach, Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI) and Mindfulness.
-She sees clients presenting with a range of mental health concerns and personal challenges including stress, anxiety, depression, trauma, work issues, low self-esteem, life transitions and pain management.
+Her training has provided her with practical experience in delivering a range of different treatment modalities including Trauma-Informed Care, Cognitive Behaviour Therapy (CBT), Strengths-Based Approach, Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI) and Mindfulness.
+She sees clients presenting with a range of mental health concerns and personal challenges including stress, anxiety, depression, trauma, work issues, low self-esteem, life transitions and disordered eating.
 Kelsey works with clients from all stages of the lifespan but has a preference for counselling children, adolescents and young people (10-30 years).

 Kelsey has a particular interest in working with individuals who have experienced trauma (physical, emotional and sexual) and who are suffering from physical illness, stress and adjustment disorders.
 She is a professional member of the Blue Knot Foundation – National Centre of Excellence for Complex Trauma, and is currently undertaking further training in trauma-informed care and interventions.